MasterCloudApps-Projects/REST-gRPC-GraphQL/rest/restful-web-services.md

 This constraint states that we need each message to be self-descriptive; this comprehends the payload as well as the metadata.

 ### Metadata
-In RESTful Web Services, we rely on HTTP to specify the metadata:
+In _RESTful Web Services_, we rely on HTTP to specify the metadata:

 * [`Content-Type`][]: the Media Type plus a charset.
 This is also used to let clients specify the desired representation.
 * [`Last-Modified`][]: last modification date and time of a resource.